thaskoo/codeX_ReleaseOneNarrativeWorkbook/README.md

 # codeX_Feb2015NarrativeWorkbook

 This is a companion workbook that will assist you to work through the codeX Narrative that is to be provided.
-Resources and references to information that will assist you in your journey will be published in the repository.
+Resources and references provided will assist you in your journey will be published in the repository.

-Please:
+Note:

+* This is a living document, it will change over time
-* contribute to the repository by issueing pull requests.
+* please contribute to this workbook by pull requests
-* check back here regularly as this will updated regularly.
+* check back here regularly for new information

 ## Javascript on the command line

 So far all the Javascript you wrote ran in a web browser.
-That don't need to be the case one can run Javascript in the command line and as a result use Javascript to program much more than buttons, fields and elements in the browser.
+That don't need to be the case, one can run Javascript on the command line and use it to program much more than buttons, fields and elements in the browser.
 A world of programming Web Servers, Robots and Databases to name but a few options awaits.

 ##Installing Node